1200 Fifth Avenue

 Pricing

-The rest of the units are priced between $1,300/square-foot for a 1 bedroom to over $3,000/square-foot for a 4 bedroom, 4.5-bath unit.
-Most of the original construction layouts were for families converting from townhouses living to apartment living during the wealthy decade of the 20’s.
-Thus, they are quite spacious and the high prices reflect the rarity of this sort of footage.
+Most of the original construction layouts were for families converting from townhouses living to apartment living during the wealthy decade of the ’20s.
+Thus, they are incredibly spacious, and the high prices reflect the rarity of this sort of footage.

 Unit Features and Amenities

-Keep in mind, on a conversion project, the developer is much more limited than a new construction project in how many unique amenities they can add in.
-This building was designed by Emery Roth and toying with the apartment layouts or structure of the building would be not only prohibitively expensive, but looked down upon.
+Keep in mind, on a conversion project, the developer is much more limited than a new construction project in how many unique amenities they can add.
+Emery Roth designed this building, and toying with the building’s apartment layouts or structure would be both expensive and looked down upon.

 The Area

-While one could probably argue this neighborhood in both directions, the upside is much more important than the downside.
-Perhaps most significant, you’re across the street from central park, and only three blocks from the conservancy gardens within the park.
-Museum mile is only a skip away, which includes the Metropolitan Museum of Art, the Guggenheim, the Frick Collection, and the Jewish Museum.
+Perhaps most significant about 1200 Fifth Avenue’s location is that you’re across the street from central park and only three blocks from the conservancy gardens within the park.
+Museum Mile is only a skip away, including the Metropolitan Museum of Art, the Guggenheim, the Frick Collection, and the Jewish Museum.
 Mt.
-Sinai Hospital is conveniently located directly next to the building, in the event of any major medical concerns.
+Sinai Hospital is conveniently located directly next to the building.
 Plenty of Manhattan’s most important residential buildings are located just a few blocks south.

-As we’ve already mentioned, the building is technically in Harlem, which may avert those looking for a prestigious zip code or a neighborhood in which they can walk around without any concerns.
-Then again, in New York City, where can you really walk around without any concerns?
+As we’ve already mentioned, the building is technically in Harlem, which may avert those looking for a prestigious zip code.

-In terms of restaurants, shopping, etc, you’re looking at a short walk southwest to find most of these attractions.
+In terms of restaurants, shopping, etc., you’re looking at a short walk southwest to find most of these attractions.
 The immediate vicinity of the building is mostly comprised of the park, museums, and residential buildings.
-There aren’t any restaurants or shops of interest in the immediate area.
-There isn’t really any subway access either, but that probably wouldn’t matter because anybody buying here probably isn’t riding the subway.
-There is bus access nearby, which is particularly valuable if you’re looking for cross-town access via 96th street.
+There aren’t many restaurants or shops of interest in the immediate area.
+There isn’t really any subway access either, but that probably wouldn’t matter because anybody buying at 1200 Fifth Avenue likely isn’t riding the subway.

 Investment Potential

-The investment potential here is tough, as it rests on the development of this neighborhood over the next 5-10 years.
+The investment potential for 1200 Fifth Avenue is based on the further development of the neighborhood.
 In terms of the integrity of the building, there is no issue at all.
-Emery Roth is a legend and living in one of his buildings is an honor.
+Emery Roth is a legend, and living in one of his buildings is an honor.
 However, one can reasonably point to the lack of non-cultural amenities in the vicinity as a potential drag, along with the north-of-Carnegie-Hill location.
 You’re probably getting in a cab to get to any restaurant, night-life spot, shopping area, or mass transit.
-If you’re moving here, it’s for the peace and quiet, and beautiful Central Park exposures.
-Overall, considering the high price-per-square foot (even if low for Fifth Avenue frontage) we rate the building a B. It will probably take 5 years or more to turn a nice profit on a sale here–even if the developers are already raising prices on the remaining units.
+If you’re moving here, it’s for the relative peace and quiet combined with the beautiful Central Park exposures.
+Overall, considering the high price-per-square-foot (even if low for Fifth Avenue frontage), the investment potential at 1200 Fifth Ave is moderate.
+You can expect modest price appreciation over time as the neighborhood further develops, and of course, Central Park views are always in high demand.